Compassionate and Candid Portland, Oregon Social Security Disability, SSI, Workers’ Compensation & Personal Injury Attorney

 - Social Security Disability Insurance (SSDI): Candidates for SSDI are people who have become disabled after having earned a certain amount of “work credits.”
 Successful claimants will have shown that the disability occurred while they still paid for insurance coverage that included SSDI benefits.

-- Disabled Adult Child (DAC): DAC candidates are people who have become disabled before the age of 22 and may be eligible to receive benefits based on a deceased parent’s earning history.
+- Disabled Adult Child (DAC): DAC candidates are people who have become disabled before the age of 22 and may be eligible to receive benefits based on a retired, disabled or deceased parent’s earning history.